PogopunkXIII/GHCharacterTracker/README.md

 ## Planned Features:

 ### In Progress:
-- Scenario data retained until scenario is marked completed
+- Scenario data retained until scenario is marked completed (Done button pressed)

 ### Up Next:
 - Adding Characters to list in the Main Activity